 The moist parts of your body are particularly susceptible to this infection because bacteria thrive in these areas.
-This is especially the case
+This is especially the case in the:

-your chances of developing one.
+Being in close contact with someone who has a carbuncle increases your chances of developing one.
 The following factors also increase the risk of developing a carbuncle:

 - poor hygiene

 - shaving and other activities that break the skin

 Your doctor can usually diagnose a carbuncle by looking at your skin.
 A pus sample may also be taken for lab analysis.

 It’s important to keep track of how long you’ve had the carbuncle.
 Tell your doctor if it’s lasted longer than two weeks.
 You should also mention if you’ve had the same symptoms before.

 If you keep developing carbuncles, it may be a sign of other health issues, such as diabetes.
 Your doctor may want to run urine or blood tests to check your overall health.

 There are several possible treatments for a carbuncle.
 If the mass is close to your nose, spine, or eyes, it’s important to see a doctor.
 These infections could lead to more serious problems.